metosin/spec-tools/README.md

 #### Swagger Spec generation

-`swagger/swagger-spec` function takes an spec-swagger data map and transforms it into a valid [Swagger2 Spec](http://swagger.io/specification/) format.
+`swagger/swagger-spec` function takes an extended swagger2 spec as map and transforms it into a valid [Swagger2 Spec](http://swagger.io/specification/) format.
 Rules:

-* by default, spec-swagger data is passed through, allowing any valid swagger data to be used
+* by default, data is passed through, allowing any valid swagger data to be used
 * for qualified map keys, `swagger/expand` multimethod is invoked with the key, value and the map as arguments
   * dispatches on the key, defaulting to `::swagger/extension`
   * returns a map that get's merged in to original map, without the dispatched key